I Live Here Now (film)

 I Live Here Now is a 2025 American horror thriller drama film written and directed by Julie Pacino in her feature directorial debut.
-The film starring Lucy Fry, Madeline Brewer, Matt Rife and Sheryl Lee follows a woman, who finds herself trapped in a remote hotel where the violent echoes of her past come alive.
+It stars Lucy Fry, Madeline Brewer, Sarah Rich, Lara Clear, Cara Seymour, Matt Rife, and Sheryl Lee.
+The film follows a woman who finds herself trapped in a remote hotel where the violent echoes of her past come alive.